codesinger/shu/doc/shu-manual.md

       }
 ```

-The number of spaces to indent inside that braces is defined in the custom
+The number of spaces to indent inside the braces is defined in the custom
 variable shu-cpp-indent-length.